 It's easy...
 Become a member today!
 If you are already a member, log in to get your member rate.

 How Hamilton Remixes History and Show Biz

+In this lively evening, historian Richard Bell examines this musical phenomenon to reveal what its success tells us about the marriage of history and show business.
+He investigates what this amazing production gets right—and wrong—about Alexander Hamilton, the American Revolution, and the birth of the United States, and why it all matters.
 Examine some of the choices Hamilton’s creators made to simplify, dramatize, and humanize the complicated events and stories on which the show is based.
-Explore Hamilton’s cultural impact and what its runaway success reveals about the stories we tell each other about who we are and about the nation we made.
+Explore Hamilton’s cultural impact and what its runaway success reveals about the stories we tell each other about who we are and the about the nation we made.
 The program is highlighted by clips from the PBS documentary about the musical.

 Bell is a professor of history at the University of Maryland, College Park.